MicrosoftDocs/windows-dev-docs/hub/apps/publish/ratings-report.md

 ## Rating by market

 The **Rating by market** chart shows a breakdown of the average ratings in each market over the time period selected.
-By default, we show this data in a visual **Map** form, but you can also toggle the control in the upper right corner to view it as a **Table**.
+By default, we show this data in a **Table**.

 The **Table** view shows five markets at a time, sorted either alphabetically or by highest/lowest average rating.
 You can also download this chart's data to view info for all markets together.